 by a local community radio station, and a year later in 1976 recorded their

 first music cassette of Pagan

 Ritual music called Circle Magick Music.

-This was one of the earliest Neo-Pagan music albums recorded, and is
+This was one of the earliest Neo-Pagan music albums recorded and is still

-also played together at the Gnosticon 6 Festival in St. Paul, Minnesota,
+played together at the Gnosticon 6 Festival in St. Paul, Minnesota, a